tupui/scipy/joss_qmc/paper.md

 Carlo methods are replaced with a deterministic sequence of numbers that possesses many of the characteristics of a random sequence (e.g. reduction of variance with the sample size), but without these gaps and clusters.
-QMC determinism is implementation, language and platform, independent.
-The sequence is mathematically defined.
+QMC determinism is independent of is implementation, language, and platform -- the sequence is mathematically defined.

-In many cases, a QMC sequence can be used as a drop-in replacement for a random number sequence, yet they are proven to provide faster convergence rates.
+In many cases, a QMC sequence can be used as a drop-in replacement for a random number sequence, yet they are proven to provide faster convergence rates (both in theory and practice).
 When true stochasticity is required (e.g. statistical inference), QMC sequences can be "scrambled" using random numbers, and several smaller scrambled QMC sequences can often replace one large random sequence.

 QMC methods were added to SciPy [@virtanen2020scipy] after an extensive review and discussion period [@scipy2021qmc] that lead to a very fruitful collaboration